Oven Baked Bacon

 Yes, a little bit.
 If you use a rimmed baking sheet however, the splatters will stay contained.

-Bacon should be baked at 375F for 15-20 minutes.
+Bacon is usually baked at 375F for 15-20 minutes (sometimes the package will specify).
 The shorter the time, the chewier the bacon.
 The longer the time, the crispier the bacon.
 For intermediate times, you will end up with bacon that is crispy on the edges with a tender and chewy interior.
-My absolute favorite!

-1. Preheat oven to 375F.
+Step 1.
+Preheat oven to 375F (or whatever temperature is specified on the back of your bacon package).
 Line a rimmed baking sheet with aluminum foil.
+Fold up the sides so that the grease doesn’t run over onto the pan.
 If you really want to get rid of as much grease as possible, you can also place a wire rack on top.
-Arrange the bacon in a single layer, with space between each strip.
+However, the bacon will not get as crispy.
+Arrange the bacon in a single layer.
+It doesn’t matter how you arrange them.
+They can be packed on close together, or spaced apart.

 Oven Baked Bacon